RajuProbStat/myFunc/README.txt

 simultaneously, the number of cores used for simulation should be reduced by changing the code line "cl<-makeCluster(16)" in the R scripts (i)-(vi).

-For reproducing the ".RData" files:
-Create a folder "intermediate_results" and set the working directory of the RStudio to this folder.
-Then run the code lines "962-1188" from the R script "master_script_results_analyses.R".
-The ".RData" files will be saved into the folder "intermediate_results".

 The code is written in R with the following software versions:
 R version 4.2.3 (2023-03-15 ucrt)